lgleim/SchemaTreeRecommender/preparation/README.md

 * **1-in-n:** Used for splitting datasets into training and test sets.
 It will filter out every Nth line into a new file.

 * **by-type:** Takes a dataset a generates 3 files.
 One for all items, one for all properties, and one for entries which are neither of the two.
+This splitter needs to assume that all subjects come in contiguous lines.
+In other words, the dataset has to be grouped by the subject column.

 ## Filtering Methods